BlueMalgeran/UnbanEveryoneDiscord/README.md

 # UnbanEveryoneDiscord
-Unbans everyone from a specific server
+Unbans everyone in a specific server